Chandana23-source/PythonDevelopment_tasks.io/README task1.md

 ## Author
 Created by Chandana Gowri D A
-Focused on clarity, reproducible analysis, and interactive tools in Python and web development.
+Focused on clarity, reproducible analysis, and interactive tools in ML and Python development.